How do I use the Gradebook?

 In Course Navigation, click the Grades link.

-The top of the Gradebook includes global sorting options and settings you can use to organize your gradebook , which will populate the selected student data and assignment data .
+The Gradebook includes global sorting options and settings you can use to organize your gradebook , student data and assignment data .

 View Gradebook Menu